Jeremy-Cleland/personal-portfolio/README.md

 ## License

-This project is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ### More Images